 The Master’s Seminary Library is a critical component of student scholarship.
 Hard copy resources number in the hundreds of thousands, and electronic libraries additionally provide virtually every tool the student could desire for his studies.

-Grace Grill is a reasonably priced on-campus eatery with fresh and delicious foods for a variety of tastes, and provides many a meal for a student who forgot to bring his lunch.
-It’s also a great place to meet with faculty and others throughout the week.
+Grace Grill is a reasonably priced on-campus eatery with fresh and delicious foods for a variety of tastes.
+It’s also a great place to meet with faculty and fellow students throughout the week.

 WHAT ABOUT MY FAMILY?

 One of the most important factors in choosing a seminary is whether one is able to love and lead his family while engaged in rigorous study.
 Opportunities for family nourishment and care must be abundant, so that a man may abundantly provide for the ones God has entrusted to him in his own home.